-I started high school fifty years ago… September 6, 1972.
+I started high school over fifty years ago… September 6, 1972.
 My world– and the whole world itself– changed quite drastically that day.

 * * * * * * *

 My birthday is in November, so I was actually only 13 when I started high school.
-(Not only was I still below the upper weight limit, I was also still young enough to play Pop Warner League football with the junior high kids.
-I loved being a kicker, but it felt a little weird, like straddling two worlds.)
-I didn’t have any clear expectations of what to expect that Wednesday, other than being in a different building that I already knew quite well from attending basketball games and such.
-I’d be with classmates I’d known since 2nd grade, so how different, really, would high school be?
+Not only was I still below the Pop Warner Football League upper weight limit, I was also still young enough to play with the junior high kids.
+I loved being a kicker, but playing beside kids in the lower school felt a little weird, like straddling two worlds.

 For me and many others, the Summer of 1972 had been dominated by, of all things, the World Chess Championship Match in Reykjavik, Iceland.
-That’s because an American was competing for the title… and not just any American– Bobby Fischer’s meteoric rise to fame and success closely paralleled that of boxer Muhammad Ali, and they were similarly inclined to proclaiming their greatness and drawing attention to their accomplishments (like here and here.)
-And yet each had a vexing nemesis– Ali had lost a unanimous decision to Joe Frazier in 1971’s “Fight of the Century,” and Fischer’s opponent for the title in 1972– the Russian reigning world champion Boris Vasilievich Spassky– had beaten him in 3 of their 5 previous encounters, with the other 2 games drawn.
-During the match that consumed most of July and all of August, we Americans were witness not only to Fischer’s scintillating victories and fits of juvenile impetuosity, but also to something new and completely unexpected– a sympathetic human face on the Big, Bad Soviet Union.
+That’s because an American was competing for the title… and not just any American.
+Bobby Fischer’s meteoric rise to fame and success closely paralleled that of boxer Muhammad Ali, and they were similarly inclined to loudly proclaiming their greatness and drawing attention to their accomplishments (like here and here.)
+And yet each had a vexing nemesis– Ali had lost a unanimous decision to Joe Frazier in 1971’s “Fight of the Century,” and Fischer’s opponent for the title in 1972, the Russian reigning world champion Boris Vasilievich Spassky, had beaten him in 3 of their 5 previous encounters, with the other 2 games drawn.
+During the 1972 match that consumed most of July and all of August, we Americans were witness not only to Fischer’s scintillating victories and fits of juvenile impetuosity, but also to something new and completely unexpected– a sympathetic human face on the Big, Bad Soviet Union.

-My classmates and I had grown up in the Cold War, engaging in “duck and cover” drills and regularly seeing Russians portrayed– in films ranging from James Bond installments to this underappreciated Hitchcock opus– as the pure embodiment of Godless evil.
-But then along came this Spassky character… every bit as dashing and well-dressed as Fischer, but a far more polished gentleman.
-His was an old soul's countenance, almost as if the collective glory and sorrow of all Russian history were chiseled into his handsome equine features.
-Upon resigning Game Six in the jaws of Fischer’s sudden and irresistible mating attack, Spassky stunned the world with a poignant display of sportsmanship, rising to applaud his opponent’s brilliant victory along with the audience.
+Upon resigning Game Six in the jaws of Fischer’s sudden and irresistible mating attack, Spassky stunned the world with a poignant display of sportsmanship, rising from his seat to applaud his opponent’s brilliant victory along with the audience.
 And so, with the Cold War and the massive militaries on either side seemingly boiled down to a pair of flesh-and-blood men over a chessboard, might it be that the Soviets were actually decent human beings?
 And if so, might peace with them actually be possible?
 The SALT-1 treaty back in May had been a significant step, albeit a pure abstraction encoded in military-diplomatic legalese.
 But Spassky’s dignified and classy gesture suggested that not only disarmament treaties but actual amity and mutual respect were possible between our peoples.

 Fischer went on to crush Spassky for the title, and their match concluded on September 1st.
 By then the XX Olympiad had been underway in Munich, (West) Germany for a week.
 It was a big deal that the Olympics were being held in Germany– East OR West– for it was not only just 27 years since the end of World War II, but also just 36 years since Hitler turned the 1936 quadrennial into an odious showcase for Nazism.